gsfish/translate-weibo-and-tweet/README.md

 # translate-weibo-and-tweet

 Translate your Weibo into English and post a Tweet.
-Thanks to IFTTT, Google and Tencent/NetEase.
+Thanks to IFTTT, Google and Tencent.

 ## Usage

-Register in Tencent/Youdao Cloud and Google Cloud Platform, creat an App Engine.
+Register in Tencent Cloud, create an API key.
+Register in Google Cloud Platform, creat an App Engine.

 Run the following command to download requirements: